1w3io/1W3-ENS-Website-Resolver/README.md

-# 1W3 - dWeb Gateway
+# 1W3 - ENS Website Resolver

 ## Introduction
-"1W3 - dWeb Gateway" is a Chrome extension designed to be your portal to the decentralized web (dWeb).
+"1W3 - ENS Website Resolver" is a Chrome extension designed to be your portal to the decentralized web (dWeb).
 It enables effortless resolution of Ethereum Name Service (ENS) `.eth` domains, providing users with seamless access to decentralized content.

 ## Features
 - **Seamless dWeb Access**: Directly navigate to `.eth` domains, connecting users with the decentralized web.